avocardio/MLinPractice/README.md

 All python code for the application demo can be found in `code/application/` .

-The script `application.py` provides a simple command line interface, where the user is asked to type in their prospective tweet, which is then analyzed using the trained ML pipeline.
+The script `application.py` provides a simple command line interface, where the user is asked to type in their desired tweet, as well as the amount of videos the tweet contains.
+The tweet is then analyzed using the trained ML pipeline (see Overall Pipeline for in depth information).
+In the end, the user receives an output whether the tweet is likely to go viral or not.
 The script can be invoked as follows:
-`` `python -m code.application.application path/to/preprocessing.pickle path/to/feature_extraction.pickle path/to/dimensionality_reduction.pickle path/to/classifier.pickle` ``
+`` python -m code.application.application path/to/preprocessing/pipeline.pickle path/to/feature_extraction/pipeline.pickle path/to/classification/classifier.pickle ``

-The four pickle files correspond to the exported versions for the different pipeline steps as created by `run_preprocessing.py` , `extract_features.py` , `reduce_dimensionality.py` , and `run_classifier.py` , respectively, with the `-e` option.
+The three pickle files correspond to the exported versions for the different pipeline steps as created by `run_preprocessing.py` , `extract_features.py` , and `run_classifier.py` , respectively, with the `-e` option.

 ## Complete Sklearn Pipeline